mgreensmith/mgreensmith.github.com/_posts/2013-09-20-asynchronous-fun-with-celluloid-and-eventsource-part-1.md

 http POST localhost:9292/run  0.25s user 0.04s system 93% cpu 0.310 total
 ```

 That looks much better, we see that the response from the webserver comes before the output of the called backend process.
-Now we are asynchronous, it wouldn't matter if this process took foir seconds, four minutes or four hours as we no longer have to block responses to our web clients to run it.
+Now we are asynchronous, it wouldn't matter if this process took four seconds, four minutes or four hours as we no longer have to block responses to our web clients to run it.

-The final challenge for this part of the exercise will be to push the status output of the backend process ("doing a thing", "doing another thing", etc) to our connected web clients in real time, as it happens.
+The big challenge for this part of the exercise will be to push the status output of the backend process ("doing a thing", "doing another thing", etc) to our connected web clients in real time, as it happens.

 These days, there are lots of ways to push data in real time from a web server to a connected client.
 WebSockets, Server-Sent Events, Comet, BOSH, XMPP, and (cheating with) Flash or Java Applets are all viable ways to send push messages, with various levels of server and browser support.
 Among these tools, Server-Sent Events (SSE) is arguably one of the simplest technologies to implement when building support for server-to-client push updates.

 Sinatra has built-in support for SSE when used with a streaming-capable container such as thin (now you know why I chose it!).
 On the client side, SSE is known as EventSource and is handled with just a few lines of javascript, I'll be using jQuery because I'm not a masochist.
-So let's make some changes to our sinatra app.
+So let's make some changes to our Sinatra app.

 We will first add a new *setting* to hold an array of connected clients, then we'll add a `get` block to the URI `/stream`.
 This URI will serve a MIME-type of *text/event-stream*.
 We store all connected clients in the `:connections` array, and we delete them when they drop their connection.